jackieure/ADS-509/README.md

-# ADS-509
-ADS 509: Data Acquisition with APIs and Scraping
+#ADS 509: Data Acquisition with APIs and Scraping

 Acquiring data is one of the fundamental steps in any analysis and proficiency at APIs and web scraping unlocks rich data sets for future analyses.
 In this assignment you will scrape lyrics from AZlyrics.com.